Personal flotation device: Buoyancy aid (foam core)

 Buoyancy aids are designed to allow freedom of movement while providing a user with the necessary buoyancy.
-They are also designed for minimal maintenance and as they are only constructed from foam and can be mass-produced inexpensively, making them one of the most common forms of PFDs.
+They are also designed for minimal maintenance and as they are only constructed from foam, they can be mass-produced inexpensively, making them one of the most common forms of PFDs.

 Some buoyancy aids also come designed especially for children and youth.
 These vests may include one or two understraps to be worn between the legs of the wearer and also a headrest flap.
 The understraps are designed to keep the vest from riding up when worn in the water and restrict the wearer from slipping out of the life vest.
 These straps are adjustable and are included on many different life vests designed to be worn by everyone from infants to adults.

 The headrest flap is designed to help support the head and keep it out of the water.
 A grab handle is attached to the headrest to be used if needed to rescue or lift someone out of the water.

 Buoyancy aids are rated by the amount of buoyancy they provide in pounds or Newtons - the minimum rating to be considered suitable as an adult life-jacket for offshore use is 150 N.